MeanderingProgrammer/pass-yank/README.md

   the same thing with some implementation detail differences
 - [pass-cl](https://github.com/elcorto/pass-cl): Similar but focusses on copying multiple values to different X selections

+# Todo

+- Add completions similar to [update](https://github.com/roddhjav/pass-update/tree/master)
+  though copying their approach does not work for me.